dftbplus/skpar/docs/source/install.rst

 Test
 ===================
-Once installation of SKPAR and its dependencies is complete, it is important to ensure that the test suite runs without failures, so:
+If cloning the repository, once installation of SKPAR and its dependencies is complete, it is important to ensure that the test suite runs without failures, so:

 .. code:: bash